tulaneadam/setup-dev-env/readme.md

     npm i && npm start
 3. Copy the terminal output and paste it in powershell terminal, run as admin.

-C. To install and run as npm module(Linux/Mac/Windows):
+D. To install and run as npm module(Linux/Mac/Windows):
 0. Install nodejs:
 1. Create a new folder in desktop.
 2. Open folder in terminal and initialize repo (npm init).